Kingdom of Mewar: Rajput-Mughal war 1679 - 1707

 During the 1670s, Aurangzeb was engaging with his rivals, the Rathores.
 In 1679, Raj granted 12 villages to Ajit Singh Rathore.
 Aurangzeb begged Raj to remain loyal to him and not support Ajit, but this was not heeded by Raj Singh.

 Aurangzeb sent multiple of his generals to fight with the Rana but Raj Singh defeated all of them and then Aurangzeb himself came down to the battleground.
 On the suggestion of his war council, Raj depopulated Udaipur and abandoned the city.
 In January 1680, Mughals reached Udaipur and damaged the city heavily.
 A major force of Mughals under Hasan Ali Khan was defeated at Nainwara.
 Finding it difficult to defeat Rajputs in hilly tracks, Aurangzeb left Udaipur in 1680.
 Raj Singh carried out sudden raids on Mughal and Malwa forces keeping them terrified.
 Such raids often created heavy disruption in Mughal forces.

 At the height of the Rajput-Mughal war in 1680, Raj Singh died, possibly due to poisoning by Aurangzeb loyalists or by illness and fever.
 He was succeeded by his son Jai Singh.
 Under Jai, sudden attacks on Mughals continued.
 Mughal forces under Dilair Khan were defeated by Mewar in the same year.

 Raj had made attempts to sponsor a rebellion in the Mughal empire by tempting Aurangzeb's son Akbar.
 His attempt was cut short by his death, but was successfully carried out by Jai in 1681.
 Aurangzeb overcame this by writing a false letter to his son telling him to continue deceitful collaboration with Rajputs in order to destroy them.
 This was intercepted by Rajputs who were tricked into believing that Akbar's alliance with them was a hoax and distanced themselves with him.
 Soon, in the same year, Aurangzeb was able to strike a settlement with Jai through his son Muhammad Azam to prevent the Akbar's rebellion to grow big.
 In 1681, Jai Singh agreed to pay Jaziya, send a contingent to the deccan under the Mughals and they were granted several territories in adjacent regions in a meeting with Muhammad Azam.
 Following the settlement, ranks and honors were exchanged.
-Jai Singh wasn't handed the possession of the granted territories and over the next one decade, he would penalize the emperor by stopping the payment of Jaziya and the Aurangzeb would penalize him for defaulting on Jaziya in other instances by taking away other territories.
+Jai Singh was not handed the possession of the granted territories and over the next one decade, he would penalize the emperor by stopping the payment of Jaziya and the Aurangzeb would penalize him for defaulting on Jaziya in other instances by taking away other territories.

 Jai died in 1698 and his son Amar Singh II succeeded him in 1699.
 In 1699, right after Amar Singh II ascended to the throne, he invaded Durganpur, Bansawara and Devaliya.
 Rulers of these regions appealed to Mughal court for justice but in most cases, Maharana prevailed.

 In 1707, Aurangzeb died and his sons started the war of succession.
 During this war, Amar supported Prince Muazzam who later won the war and was crowned Bahadur Shah I. Taking advantage of the war, Amar also captured the granted cities that were under Mughal control like Pur, Mandal and Shahpura.